The VIMOS Public Extragalactic Redshift Survey (VIPERS). Measuring nonlinear galaxy bias at z~0.8: Results

+Figure~\ref{fig:bias_zoom} shows that galaxies can be found at mass over-densities well below $\delta_{\rm TH}$.
+This low-density tail, together with the {steepness of the} biasing function for $\delta>\delta_{\rm TH}$, shows that the biasing relation in the under-density region significantly deviates from the linear prescription.
+Non-linearity increases when decreasing the cell size.
+As we checked, for $R=$ 4 \hmpc the slope of the biasing curves further increases well above $\delta_{\rm TH}$.
+For $R=$ 8 \hmpc, { the difference disappears and the two slopes start to match.
+Still, } the {\it bias} curves keep featuring a negative $\delta$ tail that cannot be matched by linear models.

-Figure~\ref{fig:moments_mag} shows the second-order moments $\hat{b}$ (left panels) and $\tilde{b}/\hat{b}$ (right panels) of the biasing functions shown in Fig.~\ref{fig:bias_mag}.
+Figure~\ref{fig:moments_mag} shows the second-order moment $\hat{b}$ (left panels) and { the ratio} $\tilde{b}/\hat{b}$ (right panels) of the biasing functions shown in Fig.~\ref{fig:bias_mag}.
 The same colour-code is used to indicate the magnitude cuts.
-Parameters have been computed at the value of $\delta_{\rm Max}$ listed in Table~\ref{tab:errors} and assuming $\sigma_8=0.9$.
+Large filled symbols refer to measurements performed at $\delta_{\rm MAX}$ assuming $\sigma_8=0.9$ whereas the slightly offset, smaller open symbols refer to estimates performed at $\bar{\delta}_{\rm MAX}$.
+The values of the corresponding bias moments are listed in Table~\ref{tab:errors}.
 Error bars represent 1-$\sigma$ total random uncertainties estimated from the {\it Realistic} mocks (see Table~\ref{tab:errors}).

-These plots provide a more quantitative estimate of the magnitude dependence of galaxy bias.
-There is a clear trend for $\hat{b}$ increasing with luminosity, especially in the lower redshift bin where the magnitude interval that we can probe is larger.
-The significance of the dependence is $\sim 1.5 \, \sigma$, decreasing to $\sim 1 \, \sigma$ at $z=[0.7,0.9]$.
-No significant luminosity dependence is detected in the outer redshift shell where, however, the magnitude interval is only $\Delta M_{\rm B}=0.5$.
-We show results only for cells of 6 \hmpc but the same trend is detected at 4 and 8 \hmpc.
+In the left panels of Fig.~\ref{fig:bias_mag}, we notice that{ in the low redshift bin, where the magnitude interval that we probe is larger, $\hat{b}$ increases with the luminosity.} This {dependence} is much weaker {for} $z=[0.7,0.9]$ and completely absent at higher redshifts.
+We show results for cells of 6 \hmpc. { However,} the same trend is also seen for 4 and 8 \hmpc.

-The right-end panels show the nonlinear parameter $\tilde{b}/\hat{b}$.
+The right panels show the non-linear parameter $\tilde{b}/\hat{b}$.
 Values that differ from unity indicate deviations from linear bias (horizontal dashed line).
-A small but significant degree of nonlinearity is present at all redshifts.
-We do not detect any significant dependence on luminosity except, perhaps, at low redshifts, where nonlinearity seems to anti-correlate with luminosity.
-Results do not change significantly if we use cells of different size.
+A small but significant degree of non-linearity is present at all redshifts. { We} do not detect any significant dependence on luminosity { in any redshift bin and for any cell size.}